tmtsoftware/csw/docs/src/main/commons/create-component.md

 Scala
 :   @@snip [SampleHcdHandlers.scala](../../../../examples/src/main/scala/org/tmt/nfiraos/samplehcd/SampleHcdHandlers.scala) { #worker-actor }

-This worker actor simply takes the time passed in in the message, sleeps that amount, and then updates the `CommandResponseManager` that the command is complete.
+This worker actor simply takes the time passed in the message, sleeps that amount, and then updates the `CommandResponseManager` that the command is complete.

 ## Building and Running component in standalone mode